Labor and Employment

 David Skidmore recently testified before the Ohio Senate Civil Justice Committee regarding the proposed Employment Law Uniformity Act.
 The proposed revisions to the law would eliminate some of the differences between Ohio discrimination law and federal discrimination law.
 Skidmore testified about the practical problems for Ohio employers caused by these disparities in the law.

 FBT recently prevailed on a motion to dismiss on behalf of its client Western & Southern Financial Group.
 Plaintiff alleged that she had been denied employment in retaliation for her previous “protected activity” under the Fair Housing Act and Ohio Civil Rights Act.
 The Court for the Southern District of Ohio dismissed her claims holding that “it is permissible for a company to employ persons who are suited for their job and to reject those whose past conduct has rendered them ineffective.”
 The Court agreed with W&SFG that Plaintiff’s reading of the Fair Housing Act and OCRA attempted to stretch the law too far.

-Amy Wilson, member in the Indianapolis office, served as editor and one of the authors of "The Practitioner's Guide to Defense of EPL Claims," recently published by the American Bar Association.
-Catherine Lacho (Columbus office) is also an author of the book.
+Amy Wilson, member in the Indianapolis office, served as editor and one of the authors of "The Practitioner's Guide to Defense of EPL Claims," published by the American Bar Association.
+Catherine Burgett (Columbus office) is also an author of the book.
 For more information, click here.